 The downside is going to be where there is a lot of climbing and outrageously rocky ground.
 They are even more fun on the descents, you just won’t bomb the descents like, perhaps, you are used to doing on your Enduro kit.

 The trick with these is choosing a head angle that you are comfortable with.
 Some of the early snow bikes weren’t quite as comfortable or responsive for All mountain riding.
-But, times have changes and typically the fatties have a more relaxed geometry, so you will feel right at home.
+But, times have changed and typically the fatties have a more relaxed geometry, so you will feel right at home.

 I was surprised to see so many people asking for this comparison.
 I’m still a fan of the cyclocross for gravel and even for a lot of fire road riding.
 Anything more than that and you’ll need a mountain bike.
-The Fattie is an excellent ride to consider for a first time mountain rider
+The Fattie is an excellent ride to consider for a first-time mountain rider

 (I know this comment will stir emotions.
 Let the roasting begin! 😉